smol-ai/ainews-web-2025/src/content/issues/24-05-13-ainews-gpt-4o-the-new-sota-everything-frontier-model-gpt4t-version.md

 date: '2024-05-13T23:14:50.739179Z'
 original_slug: ainews-gpt-4o-the-new-sota-everything-frontier-9515
 description: >-
-  OpenAI has launched GPT-4o, a frontier model that supports real-time reasoning across audio, vision, and text, now available for free to all ChatGPT users with enhanced coding capabilities and upcoming advanced voice and video features for Plus users.
-Additionally, there is growing interest in open-source large language models, fine-tuning techniques, and new multimodal architectures like YOCO and integrations combining autoregressive and diffusion models.
+  OpenAI launched **GPT-4o**, a new frontier multimodal model supporting text, audio, and image inputs, now freely available to all ChatGPT users with enhanced coding capabilities and up to *5x higher limits* for Plus users.
+  Additionally, the community is actively exploring fine-tuning techniques and hardware optimizations for open-source models like **Llama 3**, focusing on improving performance and enabling complex conversational abilities.
 tags:
-  - openai
-  - gpt-4o
-  - multimodal
-  - coding
-  - open-source
-  - fine-tuning
+  - untagged
+companies: []
+models: []
+topics:
-  - model-architecture
+  - untagged
 ---